ionos-cloud/external-dns-ionos-webhook/README.md

           key: api-key
     # The webhook server listens on localhost by default.
 Otherwise, you can set SERVER_HOST.
     - name: SERVER_PORT
-      value: "8888"
+      value: "8888" # default and recommended port for exposing webhook provider EPs
-    # The exposed server listens on all interfaces by default.
+    # The exposed server listens on all interfaces (0.0.0.0) by default.
 Otherwise, you can set METRICS_HOST.
     - name: METRICS_PORT
-      value: "8080"
+      value: "8080" # default and recommended port for exposing metrics and health EPs
     - name: IONOS_DEBUG
-      value: "false" # put this to true if you want see details of the http requests
+      value: "false" # change to "true" if you want see details of the http requests
     - name: DRY_RUN
-      value: "true" # set to false to apply changes
+      value: "true" # set to "false" when you want to allow making changes to your DNS resources
     ports:
       - name: http-health
         protocol: TCP